 The U.S. Army in particular and the Pentagon more generally has historically pushed a colorblind force that is welcome to all and that serves all Americans regardless of background, ethnicity, or any other determinant factor.

-But according to documents obtained exclusively by Fox News Digital, the Army via its elite West Point Academy in New York is teaching officer candidates critical race theory, to include addressing “whiteness.”
+But according to documents obtained by Fox News Digital, the Army via its elite West Point Academy in New York is teaching officer candidates critical race theory, to include addressing “whiteness.”

 The outlet obtained the documents from government watchdog group Judicial Watch; officials there said the organization had to file two Freedom of Information Act lawsuits in order to get the information requested.